ZalewskiMa/CABSdock-cyclic/README.md

 1. Flexible docking using the standalone version of CABS-dock with added distance restraints to preserve cyclic topology
 2. All-atom reconstruction of Cα traces using PD2
 3. High-resolution refinement using Rosetta FlexPepDock

+Backbone cyclization of cyclic peptides can be performed using Modeller, which enables the formation of a continuous peptide chain.

 This pipeline allows for the generation of realistic structural models of cyclic peptides bound to protein receptors without prior knowledge of the binding site (in global mode).